sebas8822/sebas8822/README.md

 🔗 [GitHub](https://github.com/sebas8822)

 ### 👨‍💻 **About Me**
-AI Developer & Data Science Enthusiast with a Master's in IT.
+AI Developer & Data Science Enthusiast with a Master's degree in Information Technology.
 Merging software design prowess with advanced data science methodologies.
 Proficient in AWS, GCP, Python, Flutter, Java, and SQL.
 Passionate about innovating and creating tech solutions that align with business needs.

 ### 💼 **Experience Highlights**
 - **Research Assistant @ Charles Sturt University:** support the development of 2 projects IoT Device Development for Health Care Research and Deep Learning in Remote Sensing Analysis